Magkaribal: Premise

 Two sisters, Anna and Angela Abella, are separated due to a tragedy caused by their long family back story.

 Anna trains herself to be a perfect Filipina model and fashion designer under her new name Victoria Valera.
 Meanwhile, Angela is adopted by the Agustins and is renamed Angela “Gelai” Agustin.
 Both of them end up having the same ambition in fashion as they did in their childhood together.
 So they cross paths in the fashion industry unaware that they are sisters and greedily end up as rivals; not just in their careers, but also in love.

 Vera Cruz is a famous model and fashion designer, and is also the woman in the past who caused the Abella family's destruction.
-Now she is ready to keep the two women fighting, and aims to destroy Victoria's image to Gelai to avoid their closure.
-Vera is determined to stop the Abella sisters uniting against her to dethrone her.
+Now she is ready to keep the two women fighting, and aims to destroy Victoria's image with Gelai to avoid their closure.
+Vera is determined to stop the Abella sisters from uniting against her to dethrone her.
 But what if the two eventually find out the truth?
-Can they heal the wounds out of their rivalry?
+Can they heal the wounds of their rivalry?